-- “What is important is not how [one] compares with others or with a standard for her age, but that she is moving forward at her own pace and that she is well and happy.”1
+- “What is important is not how [she] compares with others or with a standard for her age, but that she is moving forward at her own pace and that she is well and happy.”1

-Three years ago, my assignments with a temporary placement agency began to dwindle.
+Three years ago, the number of assignments from a temporary placement agency began to dwindle.
 In my frustration, I googled “Writing for Pay.”
-I posted my first article three days later.
-It did not take long for me to realize that the pay could not be my primary reason for being an online writer; but the habit had already become a feel-good catharsis.
+Three days later, I posted my first article.
+By the end of the first year, I realized that the pay could not be my primary reason for being an online writer; but the habit had already become a feel-good catharsis.

-As the number of readers increased, and some of them repeatedly made comments, I felt obligated to share my heart with them as purposefully as I shared with the people who heard me speak.
-For a while, my articles lived up to the claim in my profile: “My articles explore healthy relationships, positive living, morality and other life challenges.”
+As the number of readers increased, and some of them repeatedly made comments, I began to feel loved and appreciated.
+I felt obligated to share my heart with them as purposefully as I would with friends who sat and chatted with me.
+I still yearn to be true to my claim in my original profile description “My articles explore healthy relationships, positive living, morality and other life challenges.”

 It is amazing that the words I write may be the words someone reads first on rising in the morning or last before going to bed at night.
 My words can influence someone’s dream, decision or direction.
 Such is the power that writers hold in their pens.

 There is a comment on my article, The Perfect Gift to Say ‘I Love You’ which gives me joy about this kind of power.
 It was contributed by a young man writing about his fiancée.
-(I hope that some writers have gained similar satisfaction from my comments.)
+It encourages me because it reveals a practical, measurable outcome from my article: